-41 The language mirrors the text of FINRA Rule 3110.18(g)(1)(B) with the exception of the cross-reference to paragraph (g)(1)(A) of FINRA Rule 3110.18.
+$^{41}$ The language mirrors the text of FINRA Rule 3110.18(g)(1)(B) with the exception of the cross-reference to paragraph (g)(1)(A) of FINRA Rule 3110.18.

-42 The language substantively mirrors the text of FINRA Rule 3110.18(g)(1)(D).
+$^{42}$ The language substantively mirrors the text of FINRA Rule 3110.18(g)(1)(D).
 The textual changes include the title of Form U-4 and the addition of the phrase "or similar form by a registered securities association."

-The MSRB believes that the aforementioned categories of location-level ineligibility are events or activities that are more likely to raise investor protection concerns because they expressly account for activities within offices or locations that pose higher risks and, therefore, such offices or locations should be ineligible for the FINRA Pilot Program.
-As such, proposed Supplementary Material .05(c)(2)(A), on office or location requirements, of MSRB Rule G-27 would provide that a FINRA-member dealer is ineligible to conduct remote inspection of an office or location if at any time during the Pilot Period such office or location becomes ineligible for remote inspection under the prescribed FINRA requirements relating to location-level ineligibility for participation in the FINRA Pilot Program under FINRA Rule 3110.18(g)(1).
+would provide that a FINRA-member dealer is ineligible to conduct remote inspection of an office or location if at any time during the Pilot Period such office or location becomes ineligible for remote inspection under the prescribed FINRA requirements relating to location-level ineligibility for participation in the FINRA Pilot Program under FINRA Rule 3110.18(g)(1).

-In addition, as part of the requirement to develop a reasonably designed risk-based approach to using remote inspections, and the requirement to conduct and document a risk assessment, proposed Supplementary Material .05(c)(2)(B), on office or location requirements, of MSRB Rule G-27 would require that a specific office or location of the FINRA-member dealer satisfy the following conditions to be eligible for remote inspections under the FINRA Pilot Program:
+In addition, as part of the requirement to develop a reasonably designed riskbased approach to using remote inspections, and the requirement to conduct and document a risk assessment, proposed Supplementary Material .05(c)(2)(B), on office or location requirements, of MSRB Rule G- 27 would require that a specific office or location of the FINRA-member dealer satisfy the following conditions to be eligible for remote inspections under the FINRA Pilot Program:

-- electronic communications (e.g., e-mail) are made through the FINRA-member dealer's electronic system;43 - the associated person's correspondence and communications with the public are subject to the FINRA-member dealer's supervision in accordance with MSRB Rule G-27(e);44 and
+(i) electronic communications (e.g., email) are made through the FINRAmember dealer's electronic system;

+(ii) the associated person's correspondence and communications with the public are subject to the FINRA-member dealer's supervision in accordance with MSRB Rule G-27(e); and